microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/general/onboard_server_win/_index.md

 description: >
 ---

-## Onboard an existing Windows server with Azure Arc
+## Connect an existing Windows server to Azure Arc

 The following README will guide you on how to connect an Windows machine to Azure Arc using a simple PowerShell script.